khurd21/khurd21.github.io/_tabs/resume.md

         around a physical copy of their jumps.
       </li>
       <li>
-        Built with ASP.NET, Amazon DynamoDB, and React Native.
+        Built with ASP.NET, Amazon DynamoDB, and React.
       </li>
     </ul>
   </dd>